2020 Milking Devon Cattle Sale

 For over 25 years we’ve raised Milking Devon cattle on our family farm in Harnett County, NC (between Raleigh and Fayetteville).
-These are representatives of the breed imported to North America in 1623 when the English brought provisions to the Mayflower Colony; they were originally intended to be used primarily as oxen.
+These are representatives of the breed imported to North America in 1623 when the English brought provisions to the Mayflower Colony; they were imported for use primarily as oxen.

 Ours is a healthy, disease-free, long-term closed herd with a known life-long dietary history.
-While purebred, only our herd sire ("Buddy") is formally registered with the American Milking Devon Association.
-We now propose to reduce our 100% grass-fed herd of ten animals to 1 (our registered bull) – and then rebuild it before this year’s end with about 4 new registered females (from which we can slowly re-create a pure-bred AND all-registered herd).
+While purebred, only our herd sire ("Buddy") is formally registered with the American Milking Devon Cattle Association.
+We now propose to reduce our 100% grass-fed herd formerly of 18 animals all the way down to 1 (our registered bull) – and then rebuild the herd before this year’s end with 4 recently purchased registered females (from which we can slowly re-create a pure-bred AND all-registered herd).

 Animal Description & Prices

 Click here for a downloadable PDF file describing each animal and its price.
-When finished, CHECK YOUR LOCAL DOWNLOAD FOLDER.
+If your browser won't display this pdf when finished, CHECK YOUR LOCAL DOWNLOAD FOLDER!

 Devon Sale Detail